h8d13/partstoob/.github/BOOTSTRAP.md

 # Systemd Dependency Removal

-Many distros provide `arch-install-scripts`, `pacman` and related tools.
+Some distros provide `arch-install-scripts`, `pacman` and related tools.

 Goal: build and run archinstoo from **any Linux distro** (Alpine, Debian, Fedora, …).

 Calls that operate on the **target** system (chroot / `--root=`) are intentional and must stay.
 Only **host-side** systemd calls need to be eliminated → Inside chroot is fine.

-The idea is to test more host-to-target (h2t) installs without ISOs:
+The idea is to test more host-to-target (h2t) installs without ISOs (as ISO-testing seems to be standard, but is bad practice since it's only a tmp envir, with a lot of tools added, easy to lose track of which tool did what, pr discard proper clean-up steps)

 Mainly to see which parts of codebase have either:
 Clean-up issues or Timing issues with weird disk configs

 The other side is also that sysd is available in the target either-way.
-So was there really any major reason for it to be called on the host(often considered temp, ISO env) system.
+So was there really any major reason for it to be called on the host (often considered temp, ISO env) system.
+This is obviously not to say systemd bad, just that it should only be used within the target and not the host.

 ---